rh-messaging/DR-Reference/README.md

 - virsh and KVM installed on your host
 - a User register within access.redhat.com with a valid subscription for Red Hat Storage.

-If you don't plan to use KVM, please just provide the boxes defined on the previous section and skip this section.
+If you don't plan to use KVM, please just provide the instances defined on the previous section and skip this section.

 Steps: